-While agreeing on the key to education inclusivity on the continent is complete access to data for all, Honoris United Universities' Lopez feels that the value of face-to-face, real world collaboration must not be undermined.
-While COVID-19 has thought us the need to be prepared for a purely virtual education reality, for now a more balanced approach is needed.
+While agreeing that the key to education inclusivity on the continent is complete and affordable access to data for all, Honoris United Universities' Lopez feels that the value of face-to-face, real world collaboration must not be undermined.
+While COVID-19 has taught us the need to be prepared for a purely virtual education reality, for now a more balanced approach is needed.